Denno31/alx-pre_course/README.md

-This is the first git lesson by alx software engineering programme
+This is the first git lesson by alx software engineering programme updated